You may search for a vessel by entering all or part of the vessel's name. The system

-for vessel names beginning with the characters you entered.
+will search for vessel names beginning with the characters you entered.
 The vessel

 name search supports wildcard searches.
 The '%' symbol represents a wildcard.
 It

-is possible for the system to find more than one vessel record.
-You may page through
+is possible for the system to find more than 1 vessel record.

 Vessel Identification Number: